oinone/oinone-docs/en/DevManual/CommonSolutions/Back-End/data-operation-custom-sorting-fields-and-rules.md

 }
 ```

-# 二、Disable Sorting for Queries
+# Ⅱ、Disable Sorting for Queries
-## （一）Turn Off the Platform's Default Sorting Fields by Setting the Model's Ordering to: `ordering = "1=1"`
+## （Ⅰ）Turn Off the Platform's Default Sorting Fields by Setting the Model's Ordering to: `ordering = "1=1"`
 Add sorting fields to the model definition. `@Model.Advanced(ordering = "1=1")`

 ```java